david22118/Gold-Rush/README.md

 <p align="center"><img src="Screenshots/game.png" width="300" /></p>

 ## Techstack
-1. Jquery Material-UI handelbars,matrix data structure.
+1. Jquery ,material design, handelbars,matrix data structure.

 ## TODO
 1. Allow for mutiple clients to play against each other (not only on the same computer) using Socket IO.